Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-A \emph{string link} $L$ on $m$ \emph{components} or \emph{strands} is a smooth embedding of $m$ disjoint copies of $\R$ into $\R^d$, $d\geq 3$, which outside of $\coprod_{i=1}^m [-1,1]$ is given by a fixed affine-linear embedding on each component.
+A \emph{long link} $L$ on $m$ \emph{components} or \emph{strands} is a smooth embedding of $m$ disjoint copies of $\R$ into $\R^d$, $d\geq 3$, which outside of $\coprod_{i=1}^m [-1,1]$ is given by a fixed affine-linear embedding on each component.
 For technical reasons, we require the directions of the $m$ affine-linear embeddings to be distinct (see \cite[Section 2.1]{KMV}).
-A \emph{homotopy string link} is defined similarly, except that we no longer require $L$ to be an embedding on $\coprod_{i=1}^m [-1,1]$; instead we only require it to be a smooth map such that the images of any pair of components are disjoint.
+A \emph{homotopy long link} is defined similarly, except that we no longer require $L$ to be an embedding on $\coprod_{i=1}^m [-1,1]$; instead we only require it to be a smooth map such that the images of any pair of components are disjoint.
 (Such a map is often also called a \emph{link map} of $\coprod_{i=1}^m \R$ into $\R^d$.)
-We denote the set of all homotopy string links $\mathrm{Link}(\coprod_{i=1}^m \R, \R^d)$, and give it a topology as in \cite[Section 2.2]{KMV}.
-A path in this space is called a \emph{link homotopy}.
-By abuse of terminology, we also use ``homotopy string link'' to refer to a path component (i.e., link homotopy class), rather than an element, of this space (just as a ``knot'' may refer to either an embedding or its isotopy class).
-We abbreviate $\pi_0(\mathrm{Link}(\coprod_{i=1}^m \R, \R^3))$ as $\mathcal{H}_m$.